Fire Sprinkler Systems

 Need help?
 Schedule a free safety inspection.

 Scottsdale’s firefighters will inspect your sprinklers and advise you of ways to develop a home safety plan.
-To schedule a safety inspection or for more information about fire sprinkler systems, call the Scottsdale Fire Department Fire and Life Safety division at 480-312-1855.
+To schedule a safety inspection or for more information about fire sprinkler systems, call the Scottsdale Fire Department Prevention Division at 480-312-1855.
+Or fill out the request form here.